a1302z/RePrAAIMI/README.md

 All necessary hyperparameters are furthermore given in the methods section.
 For our experiments we used 10, 11, 100, 101, 110 as random seeds.

 #### Realistic Risk Assessment
+Prerequisite: Clone [our modified version of breaching)[https://github.com/a1302z/objaxbreaching] into this repository.
 1. Create reconstructions of a specific setup via ```python dptraining/vulnerability/create_reconstructions.py -cn configs/<name_of_config>.yaml -eb <minimal exponent of 10 for epsilon e.g. when input is 6 epsilon = 10^6> -ee <maximal exponent of 10 for epsilon e.g. 10^18> -es <step size between exponents>```
 2. Match the reconstructions to the original data `python dptraining/vulnerability/match_reconstructions.py --recon_folder <path_to_reconstructions> --use_<error_metric>`
 3. Visualize results `python dptraining/vulnerability/visualize_reconstructions.py --recon_csv <path_to_csv_file_created_by_previous_step> --metric_to_use <metric_from_previous_step>`